Wadi al-Far'a (river)

 Wadi al-Far'a (وادي الفارعه) or Tirzah Stream (נַחַל תִּרְצָה) is a stream in the northern West Bank that empties into the Jordan River south of Damia Bridge.
 It is the largest stream in the West Bank.
 Wadi al-Far'a is located in the rugged area of the West Bank and cuts east through the Jordan Valley, passing through the Palestinian village of Wadi al-Far'a.
-The Tirzah Reservoir is used to collect the floodwater of Wadi al-Far'a before it flows into the Jordan River.
+The Tirzah Reservoir is used to collect the floodwater of Wadi al-Far'a before it flows into the Jordan River at a point ESE of Yafit.

 Name spelling

 The Arabic name of Wadi al-Far'a is transliterated in Roman script in many ways.
 The definite article can be written as al-, el-, without hyphen, or it can be left out altogether.
 The name of the wadi can be spelled Far'a, Fa'ra, Far'ah, Fa'rah, Farah, Fari'a, or Fari'ah.
 With diacritics it is Wādī al-Fāri`ah.

 The Hebrew name also has a variety of transliterations to Roman script.
 The word for valley or stream: Nahal or Nachal.
 The main part of the name: Tirza, Tirzah, Tirtza and Tirtsa.